13 Very Fun Relay Games

 Players: Small to large groups

-Set up teams so that each team has a small bike to ride, a blindfold and a course with 3 -5 cones ahead of them equally spaced.
-If you don’t have access to cones then make them out of milk jugs filled with sand or water.
+Set up teams so that each team has a small bike to ride, a blindfold, and a course with 3 -5 cones ahead of them equally spaced.
+If you don’t have access to cones, then make them out of milk jugs filled with sand or water.
 You can paint them differently for each team.
-The first player from each team will mount his bike and put on a blindfold, the next player of the team will be the back seat driver.
+The first player from each team will mount his bike and put on a blindfold; the next player of the team will be the back seat driver.
 The back seat driver will direct the driver down through the cones weaving in and out, and then back to the start line.
-The back seat driver will now become the driver and the next person will be the back seat driver.
-The old driver will go to the back of the line until he becomes the last back seat driver.
+The back seat driver will now become the driver, and the next person will be the back seat driver.
+The old driver will go to the back of the line until he becomes the last back-seat driver.
 The first team to complete the rotation is the winner.
-A great team building game which youth or young couples will enjoy.
+A great team-building game that youth or young couples will enjoy.

 Created by R. Scheel, Fun-Attic, Inc.